 We strive to play a leading role in our region’s increasing awareness of environmental and social issues.
-Among the steps we’ve taken toward promoting strong community ties and environmental responsibility are:
+Among the steps we’ve taken toward promoting strong community ties and environmental responsibility in Northern Michigan are:

 - Naturopathica – certified natural and organic skin care

 - “Our approach to healthy skin care begins by eliminating harmful synthetics or skin irritants such as parabens, glycols or sulfates, and then adding clinically proven ingredients like antioxidants and peptides that provide real benefits to the skin.”

 Lillyjade, a salon

 - Kemon Yo and NaYo Hair Coloring – Ammonia, PPD and fragrance-free hair color containing organic ingredients

 - NEUMA - Hair products – “Our collection of exceptional performance, natural, healthy, organic and sustainable hair care products utilize raw materials which above all, do no harm… because like you… we care for earth and hair.
 NEUMA formulas are free of synthetic fragrances and of toxic ingredients, especially those suspected of contributing to human or environmental health problems.”

 - Jane Iredale Mineral Makeup – Natural sunscreen, paraben and phthalate free mineral makeup

 - Spa Ritual - Nail polish and nail care products – Use vegan ingredients from around the world, including many specially sourced and selected plant essences that are wildcrafted OR organic.
 The formulations are naturally colored and free of synthetic dyes.